Program Overview | Course(s) | Beyond the Classroom | Payment Information | Application Deadline | Requirements | Contact

 The College of Extended Studies does not accept responsibility for any changes to program activities.
 If minimum enrollment is not achieved, the program may be cancelled.

-Summer 2012 applications are now closed.
-To be placed on the inquiry list for Summer 2013 and beyond, please enter your contact information in the form on the right.
+To be placed on the inquiry list for Summer 2014 and beyond, please enter your contact information in the form on the right.
 This program is limited to 30 participants.
 Applications are processed when received and accepted on a space-available basis.

 Admission and Prerequisites